About this course

 - Social sciences: criminology, politics, or sociology

-When completing your UCAS form you must indicate your proposed pathway subject under ‘further details’ in the ‘choices’ section of the application.
-This helps us allocate space on your chosen subject.
+When you complete your UCAS application, list your pathway subject under ‘further details’ in the ‘choices’ section.
+This helps us allocate places on your chosen subject.

 Year in industry